 Detach the USB drive or CD/DVD from your system.
 Label the Password Reset disk and save it in a safe place.

 If you want to create a Windows password reset disk but the system is locked, you need to use a third-party program to help you.
 In this case, we will use Windows Password Reset to create a password reset disk for Windows 10/8.1/8/7.
 It can be used to recover passwords from any type of accounts, such as Microsoft, local or administrator accounts.Free Download Buy Now(Pro)

 Let’s see how this Windows Password Reset works to create a password reset disk.

 First, boot the locked computer from the password reset disk you just created.
 After that, the Windows Password Reset will run on your locked computer.
 From the drop-down, choose a Windows system for which you want to restore the password.
-It will show all the Windows system installed on your PC.
-If there is only one Windows system installed on your computer you can simply skip this step.

 Now, select a user account with admin privileges you want to retrieve its passwords.

-To apply changes, reboot your system, you can enter into your Windows without entering any password.
+To apply changes, reboot your system; you can enter into your Windows without entering any password.

 That’s how you can create a password reset disk with Windows Password Reset and remove the password.

 In this guide, I have shown you how to create a password reset disk for Windows 10/8/7.
 The implication of the methods shared in this guide varies from Windows to Windows.
-The reset disk method only works if you have created it before getting locked out by the Windows but it is assured that the Windows Password Reset will 100% work because it works independently in any circumstances.
-Make sure to set up a new password again for your computer after resetting it to prevent it from strangers and to maintain the security and privacy of your PC.Free Trial Buy Now($17.95)
+The reset disk method only works if you have created it before getting locked out by the Windows, but it is assured that the Windows Password Reset will 100% work because it works independently in any circumstances.
+Make sure to set up a new password again for your computer after resetting it to prevent it from strangers and to maintain the security and privacy of your PC.Free Download Buy Now(Pro)